listenrightmeow/marchformoms/README.md

 ### Running the application

-Port `8000` is utilized in order to run React in conjunction with the Rails backend application on port `3000`.
+Port `8000` is utilized for local development.

 ```
 grunt start --env=ENVIRONMENT